Detached Mole, Gibraltar Harbour: History

-1920 US Navy Information - Detached Mole. - From a position 0°, 200 yards from the outer end of South Mole a detached mole extends 910 yards 339°; between its northern end and the southern extremity of the arm of North Mole, which bears 39° from it, is the northern entrance to the harbour, 220 yards wide.
+1920 US Navy Information – Detached Mole. – From a position 0°, 200 yards from the outer end of South Mole a detached mole extends 910 yards 339°; between its northern end and the southern extremity of the arm of North Mole, which bears 39° from it, is the northern entrance to the harbour, 220 yards wide.
 There are 2,600 feet of berthing accommodation on the eastern side of the Detached Mole suitable for large vessels.

 The Detached Mole at Gibraltar Harbour, is one of a trio of breakwaters that provides protection to the harbour, in addition to the protection resulting from the presence of the Rock of Gibraltar itself on the east side of the harbour.
 The Detached Mole is positioned at the western aspect of the middle section of the harbour, which is located just north of the east entrance to the Strait of Gibraltar.
 The Detached Mole is 800 metres in length.
 Yachting facilities, including the Queensway Quay Marina, are also in the middle section of the harbour.
 The marina is privately owned and contains 160 berths for yachts.
 That section of the harbour is also home to Cormorant Camber and the Coaling Island quay.

 The south end of the Detached Mole, its "B" Head, is the site of the Gibraltar Detached Mole ("B" Head) Lighthouse.
 Its light characteristic is a quick, flashing red light, and it has a range of 5 nmi.
 The north end of the Detached Mole, its "C" Head, is the site of the Gibraltar Detached Mole ("C" Head) Lighthouse.
 The light characteristic is a quick, flashing green light, with a range of 5 nmi.

 The south entrance to Gibraltar Harbour, between the "A" Head of the South Mole and the "B" Head of the Detached Mole, is controlled by the Queen's Harbourmaster.
 Commercial boats typically use the north entrance to the harbour, between the "C" Head of the Detached Mole and the "D" Head of the Western Arm of the North Mole.
-Berths utilised by U.S. Navy ships on the Detached Mole include Piers 51 and 52.
+Berths used by US Navy ships on the Detached Mole include Piers 51 and 52.